verana-labs/verana-docs/docs/learn/verifiable-trust/30-components.md

 ## Trust Resolver

+The Trust Resolver:

-The Trust Resolver recursively processes the credentials listed in a DID Document, consults relevant VPRs, and returns a concise Proof-of-Trust summary.
+- recursively processes the credentials listed in a DID Document, consults relevant VPRs, and returns a concise Proof-of-Trust summary.
 Callers can then decide whether the resolved [DIDs](https://www.w3.org/TR/did-1.0/) and the services it represents are trustworthy.
+- provides a TRQP 2.0 endpoint.

 ## Indexer